Harnessing quantum back-action for time-series processing: Data and code availability statement

 \section{Data and code availability statement}

 A tutorial version of our implementation of the QRC algorithm utilized in this work, along with the necessary data to partially reproduce some of the figures, is available at \cite{git_tuto}.
-The complete dataset can be provided upon request.
+The complete dataset is available at \cite{data3058_2026}.